kgdunn/pid-book/univariate-review/univariate-review.rst

 .. index:: rare events, system failures

 The :index:`Poisson distribution` is useful to characterize rare events (number of cell divisions in a small time unit), system failures and breakdowns, or number of flaws on a product (contaminations per cubic millimetre).
-These are events that have a very small probability of occurring within a given time interval or unit area (e.g. pump failure probability per minute = 0.000002), but there are many opportunities for the event to possibly occur (e.g. the pump runs continuously, but there are many minutes in the day).
+These are events that have a very small probability of occurring within a given time interval or unit area (e.g. pump failure probability per minute = 0.000002), but there are many opportunities for the event to possibly occur (e.g. the pump runs continuously).
 A key assumption is that the events must be independent.
 If one pump breaks down, then the other pumps must not be affected; if one flaw is produced per unit area of the product, then other flaws that appear on the product must be independent of the first flaw.

 Let :math:`n` = number of opportunities for the event to occur.
 If this is a time-based system, then it would be the number of minutes the pump is running.
 If it were an area/volume based system, then it might be the number of square inches or cubic millimetres of the product.
 Let :math:`p` = probability of the event occurring: e.g. :math:`p = 0.000002` chance per minute of failure, or :math:`p = 0.002` of a flaw being produced per square inch.
 The rate at which the event occurs is then given by :math:`\eta = np` and is a count of events per unit time or per unit area.
-A value for :math:`p` can be found using historical data.
+A value for :math:`p` can be found using long-term, historical data.

 There are two important properties:

 #.
-The mean of the distribution is the rate at which the unusual events occur = :math:`\eta = np`
+The mean of the distribution for the rate happens to be the rate at which unusual events occur = :math:`\eta = np`
 #.
 The variance of the distribution is also :math:`\eta`.
 This property is particularly interesting - state in your own words what this implies.

 Formally, the Poisson distribution can be written as :math:`\displaystyle \frac{e^{-\eta}\eta^{x}}{x!}`, with a plot as shown for :math:`\eta = 4`.
 Please note the lines are only guides, the probability is only defined at the integer values marked with a circle.